wdi-sg/express-todo-list-pt2/README.md

 - [Part 5 - Multi Model todo list](https://github.com/wdi-sg/multi-model-todo-list)
 - [Part 6 - Users todo list](https://github.com/wdi-sg/users-todo-list)

 So far you've built a TODO list Express JSON API and that's awesome!
-Now we're going to take it in another direction and instead of returning JSON data, you're going to render views using EJS.
+Now we're going to take it in another direction and instead of returning JSON data, you're going to render views using `handlebars`.

 Don't forget that you'll need to use [Method Override](https://www.npmjs.com/package/method-override) for you update and delete forms.